 - NO LONGER RECOMMENDED as it hasn’t been kept up-to-date and has a rather serious defect.
 Remove Stopwords from Slug (Alberto Varela): A great little configurable plugin that removes the small, unnecessary, no SEO value words from your Page and Post URLs.

-- Smart Youtube (Vladimir Prelovac): This is the plugin that I’ve chosen to use to embed YouTube videos into my Posts.
+- Smart Youtube (Vladimir Prelovac): NO LONGER AVAILABLE and, quite honestly, not needed anymore given built in support for embedding video..
+This is the plugin that I’ve chosen to use to embed YouTube videos into my Posts.
 It works great!

-- Twitter Tools (Alex King): This little gem adds the ability to auto-generate a tweet from a blog Post when it is published, relieving you of the overhead of having to manually do this.
-If you’re so inclined, you also can have it generate Posts based upon your tweets.
+- Tweet My Posts (Kishan Gor): This little gem adds the ability to auto-generate a tweet from a blog Post when it is published, relieving you of the overhead of having to manually do this.

 - W3 Total Cache (Frederick Townes): This highly rated plugin turns on and manages the caching features built into WordPress in an effort to increase the performance of your web site.

 - WEBphysiology Portfolio (WEBphysiology): I HIGHLY RECOMMEND this plugin if you need a detailed, list-based portfolio entry.
 Why?
 Well, first, because we are the authors.
 Yes, we finally bit the bullet and packaged up a plugin to share with everyone.
 The other reason is that it does a great job supporting the intended use.
 This said, one’s imagination can envision other uses, like using it to support a company’s officer’s page.
 Styling the list can be handled via the editable styling attributes or by utilizing one’s own CSS file.
 Check it out and let us know what you think.